tsrobsworld/tag-snyk-project-with-github-default-branch/README.md

   - Updates existing tags if values are wrong
   - Preserves all other existing tags
   - Skips if tag already exists with correct value
+- **Tag Value Logic**:
+  - If `--value` is provided, uses that value
+  - If `--value` is not provided, uses the actual default branch name from GitHub

 ### **5. Error Handling**
 - **Fallback User ID**: Uses authenticated user's ID when project owner ID is missing